Jackie Kennedy’s Enduring Legacy: Fashion, History, and Philanthropy

 When one hears the name Jackie Kennedy, an image of a pink Chanel suit paired with a matching pillbox hat immediately enters the mind.
-The former First Lady has left a lasting impact on society and the fashion community that can be traced from her husband’s presidency and followed up to Milan Fashion Week 2018, in which American designer and creative director of Moschino, Jeremy Scott released a collection of 64 looks inspired by the former First Lady.
-However, this is only a mere example of Jacqueline Kennedy Onassis’ impact on society.
+The former First Lady has left a lasting impact on society and the fashion community that can be traced from her husband’s presidency to recent fashion week runways, where the likes of Jeremy Scott have created collections inspired by the former First Lady.

-However, after her tenure as First Lady, Kennedy Onassis underwent a change in her style.
-She ditched the clean-cut suits and pillbox hats for wide-leg pantsuits, large lapel jackets, gypsy skies, silk Hermes headscarves and large oversized sunglasses.
+After her tenure as First Lady, Kennedy Onassis underwent a change in her style.
+She ditched the clean-cut suits and pillbox hats of the ’60s for a more relaxed, ’70s style that consisted of wide-leg pantsuits, large lapel jackets, silk headscarves, and large oversized sunglasses.
 She later went on to set a new trend of wearing white jeans white a black turtleneck pulled over the hips instead of tucked in.

 Jacqueline Kennedy Onassis continues to live on not only in fashion but through popular culture as well.
 Throughout the years, Kennedy Onassis and the Kennedy family have continued to dominate American culture through documentaries, mini-series, and movies.
 In 2016, Natalie Portman portrayed Kennedy Onassis in the film Jackie, which was set during the JFK presidency and the aftermath of his assassination.

 Although Jackie Kennedy is most known for her iconic fashion, she also contributed greatly to the expansion of arts in the United States.
-Several wards, buildings, and monuments have been dedicated to her in honor of her lasting humanitarian efforts.
-Jacqueline Kennedy Onassis’ influence on society will continue to last for decades to come.
+Several wards, buildings, and monuments have been dedicated to her in honor of her lasting humanitarian efforts, and the enduring legacy of Jacqueline O’Nassis Kennedy can be felt in many aspects of modern society.